MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-platform-automation-devops.md

 - Compliance in CI/CD Pipelines: You can integrate compliance checks into your Azure Pipelines.
 For example, ensuring that any infrastructure deployed through Azure DevOps complies with the policies defined in Azure Policy.
 - Environment Consistency: By using Azure Policy to enforce specific configurations or resource types, teams can ensure that the environments they deploy to through Azure DevOps are consistent and compliant.
-- Security and Governance: Policies can enforce security standards and governance practices on the resources managed by Azure DevOps projects, ensuring that the development lifecycle includes compliance with organizational and regulatory standards.
+- Security and Governance: Policies can enforce security standards and governance practices on the resources managed by Azure DevOps Projects, ensuring that the development lifecycle includes compliance with organizational and regulatory standards.

 To effectively integrate Azure Policy with Azure DevOps, teams often use Azure Policy's compliance data and audit capabilities to inform their DevOps practices, making adjustments to their pipelines or infrastructure as code (IaC) definitions to align with the organizational policies enforced through Azure Policy.